 15. Sound Source

 It is not only important for the baby to learn how to track an object by sight but also by sound.
-This exercise will improve both audio and visual perception of a baby.
+This exercise will improve both the audio and visual perception of a baby.

-What is required – A rattle and hand towel.
+What is Required – A rattle and hand towel.

-How to – Place the baby on the bed and bring a rattle close to him.
+How to Do it – Place the baby on the bed and bring a rattle close to him.
 Make it rattle and once your baby is looking at it, hide the same behind the hand towel.
 Continue to make the sound keeping it behind the hand towel while moving both of them around.
 This will help your baby increase his sense of hearing as well as track the source of the sound.